Skip to main content

 EMDR and ART

 So what’s the difference between EMDR and ART?
 Although similar, they work differently and both are proven effective.
 EMDR is more thought driven and ART is more focused on somatic and emotional aspects.
-If you are interested in ART, a brief consult with Beth or Annika can help decide if ART is right for you.
+If you are interested in ART, a brief consult with Beth can help decide if ART is right for you.

 Contact us today